Green Infrastructure Planning Resources

 *To obtain Word or Excel document versions of documents marked with an asterisk, please contact the CCCWP at cleanwater@pw.cccounty.us or 925-313-2360

-Municipal Regional Stormwater Permit Provision C.3.j. requires most Bay Area municipalities to complete and implement a Green Infrastructure Plan for the inclusion of Low Impact Development drainage design into storm drain infrastructure.
+The latest Municipal Regional Stormwater Permit (MRP 3.0) Provision C.3.j. requires Bay Area municipalities to implement their Green Infrastructure (GI) Plans.
+The previous Permit (MRP 2.0) required municipalities to develop these GI Plans to outline how Low Impact Development drainage design will be included in storm drain infrastructure.

 Resources